Hellseher/mms/txt/gnu-core-utilities.md

         nice (1p)     - invoke a utility with an altered nice value nice (2)      - change process priority
-        nice (3p)     - change the nice value of a process nohup (1)     - run a command immune to hangups, with output to a non                     - tty nohup (1p)    - invoke a utility immune to hangups nproc (1)     - print the number of processing units available pathchk (1)   - check whether file names are valid or portable
+        nice (3p)     - change the nice value of a process nohup (1)     - run a command immune to hangups, with output to a non-tty nohup (1p)    - invoke a utility immune to hangups nproc (1)     - print the number of processing units available pathchk (1)   - check whether file names are valid or portable